coderefinery/documentation/_episodes/05-gh-pages.md

 teaching: 0
 exercises: 15
 questions:
-  - "How can we have a good-looking project website without hosting it ourselves?"
+  - How can we have a good-looking project website without hosting it ourselves?
 objectives:
-  - "Create a working example which you can take home and adapt for your project."
+  - Create a working example which you can take home and adapt for your project.
 keypoints:
-  - "Do not maintain own web servers for project websites."
+  - Do not maintain own web servers for project websites.
 ---

 ## Create an example project website and host it on GitHub Pages